equilibriumdata/equilibriumdata.github.io/guide/JESS.md

 ## Historical

-The Joint Expert Speciation System (JESS) software package is designed for modelling chemical systems in aqueous solution and has been in development since 1985; its thermodynamic reaction database was described in 1991 <a href="https://doi.org/10.1016/0039-9140(91)80290-G">(May and Murray 1991)</a>.
+The Joint Expert Speciation System (JESS) software package is designed for modelling chemical systems in aqueous solution and has been in development since 1985; its thermodynamic reaction database was described in 1991 <a href="https://doi.org/10.1016/0039-9140(91)80290-G" target="_blank" rel="noopener">(May and Murray 1991)</a>.
 The database systems were designed to overcome problems with existing compilations of equilibrium constants such as by allowing freedom for expressing reactions in any form as they appear in the literature, indexing of substances by name, molecular formula and/or CAS number, inclusion of large numbers of organic and inorganic ligands, inclusion of ternary complexes, and inclusion of estimates of reliability for every constant.
 These approaches enable the database to be both comprehensive and critical.
 The database is one of the longest actively maintained computer database for equilibrium constants.

 ## Scope